The Patriot (wrestler): Personal life

 After leaving the WWF, Wilkes retired due to the aforementioned torn triceps.
 Wilkes admitted that he had used anabolic steroids and cocaine during his career, starting with his college football days.
 He spent nine months in prison in 2002 for forging a prescription due to his addiction to painkillers.
 Wilkes then went into addiction recovery and resided in Columbia, South Carolina where he worked at Dick Smith Nissan as a car salesman.

-In a July 25, 2007, interview with WACH reporter Justin Kier, Wilkes discussed his career, steroid use, the Chris Benoit tragedy, and various other topics.
-Kier's last two questions involved saying goodbye to the fans and giving advice to youngsters in the wrestling sport.
+In a July 25, 2007, interview with WACH, Wilkes discussed his career, steroid use, the Chris Benoit tragedy, and various other topics.
+The last two questions involved saying goodbye to the fans and giving advice to youngsters in the wrestling sport.
 Wilkes urged young wrestlers to "learn from our mistakes."
 He said that fifty people whom he once wrestled with in the wrestling sport were now dead.
 Wilkes appeared on episodes No. 232 and No. 278 of The Steve Austin Show podcast.
 In 2015, his documentary Behind The Mask was released on DVD.